quotient-im/libQuotient/CONTRIBUTING.md

 * Always use `QVector` instead of `QList` unless Qt's own API uses it - see the [great article by Marc Mutz on Qt containers](https://marcmutz.wordpress.com/effective-qt/containers/) for details.
 With Qt 6, these two become the same type matching what used to be `QVector` in Qt 5.

-Unfortunately, since QVector becomes an alias in Qt 6 that comes with some breakage in template code; the fix usually boils down to specifying template parameter of `QVector` explicitly.
+  (Note: unfortunately, QVector is a type alias in Qt 6 and that breaks templated code because type deduction doesn't work with aliases.
+This breakage will go away in C++23 but we are far from that yet; in the meantime, the fix boils down to specifying the template parameter of `QVector` explicitly.)

 ### API conventions

+All non-inline symbols (functions, classes/structs, even namespace-level static variables) that are intended for use in client code must be declared with `QUOTIENT_API` macro (the macro itself is defined in the dedicated `quotient_export.h` file).
+This is concerned with symbols visibility in dynamic/shared libraries: the macro marks these symbols for exporting in the library symbol table.
+Without that clients will get, usually, linkage errors (but in some cases, only obscure runtime errors, such as split-brained singleton instances) once they attempt to use those symbols.
+You only need to use the macro on the namespace level; inner symbols (member functions, e.g.) are exported if their class is exported.

-Calls, data structures and other symbols not intended for use by clients should _not_ be exposed in (public) .h files, unless they are necessary to declare other public symbols.
-In particular, this involves private members (functions, typedefs, or variables) in public classes; use pimpl idiom to hide implementation details as much as possible. `_impl` namespace is reserved for definitions that should not be used by clients and are not covered by API guarantees.
+On the other hand - it sounds obvious but calls, data structures and other symbols _not_ intended for usage in client code should _not_ be exposed in (public) .h files, unless they are necessary to declare other public symbols.
+In particular, this involves private members (functions, typedefs, or variables) in public classes; use pimpl idiom to hide implementation details as much as possible.
+This is to make it easier to change the inside machinery without breaking the API and ABI stability guarantees within a single major version.
+For cases when a definition has to be in the header file but should not be used in client code, use `_impl` namespace - anything in that namespace is not covered by API guarantees.

 Note: As of Quotient 0.7, all header files of libQuotient are considered public;
 this may change eventually.